Updated · Jan 27, 2023

-Companies which fail to comply may be held responsible in law.
-To avoid this, they can demonstrate they’ve made best efforts to get permission from the internet copyright holder or quickly removed infringing material.
+Companies that fail to comply may be held responsible in law.
+To avoid this, they can demonstrate they’ve made their best efforts to get permission from the internet copyright holder.
+Or they can quickly remove infringing material.

 Now, there are some exceptions.

-- Have been active for less than three years
+- That ave been active for less than three years

-- Have an annual turnover of less than €10 million
+- With an annual turnover of less than €10 million

 - Have less than 5 million monthly unique visitors